 Universal Declaration of Human Rights, 1948

-When American soldiers entered Germany and helped to liberate the network of concentration camps at the end of World War II, what they discovered brought an awful clarity to the world's titanic struggle against Nazi Germany.
-Sergeant Ragene Farris, a medic with the 329th Medical Battalion, 104th Infantry Division, described the horrifying scenes at the Nordhausen subcamp of the Mittelbau Dora concentration camp complex:
+When American soldiers entered Germany and helped to liberate its network of concentration camps at the end of World War II, what they discovered brought an awful clarity to the world's titanic struggle against Nazi Germany.
+Sergeant Ragene Farris, a medic with the 329th Medical Battalion, 104th Infantry Division, was one of those who arrived at one of the subcamps within the Buchenwald complex.
+He described the horrifying scenes he saw:

 There were others, in dark cellar rooms, lying in disease and filth, being eaten away by diarrhea and malnutrition.
 It was like stepping into the Dark Ages to walk into one of these cellar-cells and seek out the living; like walking into a world apart and returning to bring these shadow-men into the environment of a clean American ambulance.
 In one bomb crater lay about twenty bodies.
 We pulled three or four feebly struggling living ones from the bottom of the pile; they had been struggling for five or six days to get out but the weight of the other bodies piled on them had been too much for their starved, emaciated frames.
 We saw those on a bank who had been cut down by machine guns in trying to escape the fury of the guards...
 One Parisian [prisoner] told me that many of the 3,000 dead in the camp had been worked, beaten, and forced at top speed until they could work no longer, after which they were starved off or killed outright.

 The extent of the horrors of World War II fundamentally changed how the world perceived human rights.